 The biopsy samples are sent to a laboratory to be examined in great detail for any signs of prostate cancer so the results won’t be available straight away.
 The results are generally sent to the urologist or GP in about 2-3 weeks’ time, although this time frame can vary.
 After getting the results an appointment will most likely be made to see the consultant urologist and CNS at the hospital.

-For more information, please see Spotlight on Prostate Biopsy
+For more information, please see the booklet Spotlight on Prostate Biopsy

 Test results and what they mean